Inferno filming locations

 SAN-MARCO SQUARE

-Robert and Sienna find oneself within one of the most recognized and touristic-desired squares in the whole world and the professor points out the statues of the horsemen on the balcony of the BASILICA DI SAN MARCO.
-Being concerned with the next step and the chase, the seeker of the truth has to disturb the Italian guide to reveals the story of decapitating the horses.
-The two come to the conclusion that they have missed not only the Basilica, rather a country.
+Robert and Sienna find themselves within one of the most recognized and touristically desired squares in the world, and the professor points out the statues of the horsemen on the balcony of the BASILICA DI SAN MARCO.
+Being concerned with the next step and the chase, the seeker of the truth has to disturb the Italian guide to reveal the story of decapitating the horses.
+The two conclude that they have missed not only the Basilica but also the country.
 They spot their pursuer in a crowd within the San Marco square and make their way from the lodge through the crypts.
-Professor states: ‘There is always a way out’ and Sienna leaves him alone to become a victim of detective Bouchard.
+The professor states, ‘There is always a way out,’ and Sienna leaves him alone to become a victim of Detective Bouchard.

 SAN-MARCO SQUARE, Venice inferno locations